Qualifying Standards for Examination

 To take the preliminary examination, PhD students must have a minimum GPA of 3.5 on a scale of 4.0.
 There are no exceptions.

-For students who began the program with an MS degree, GPA is calculated using eight courses, all of which must satisfy the requirements of the PhD program.
-Students who enter the PhD program with an MS degree may retake or substitute up to three courses to meet the minimum GPA requirement.
+For students who began the program with an MS degree, the GPA is calculated using six 4-credit hour graduate courses, all of which must satisfy the requirements of the PhD program.
+Students who enter the PhD program with an MS degree may retake or substitute up to three 4-credit hour graduate courses to meet the minimum GPA requirement.

 Note: The GPA for transfer students is determined using grades that UIC assigned to their courses when transferred.